Religion in Singapore: Zoroastrianism

 There is a small community of about 300 Parsi Zoroastrians residing in Singapore.
 There is no fire temple in Singapore, but Zoroastrian House is home to the Parsi Zoroastrian Association of South East Asia, and contains a prayer hall for the community.

 Judaism

 The first Jews to settle in Singapore came from India in 1819.
-As of 2008, there are about 1,000 Jews in Singapore.
+As of 2008, there are still Jews in Singapore.
 Their religious activities centre around two synagogues, the Maghain Aboth Synagogue and the Chesed-El Synagogue.

 There were over 1,500 Jewish inhabitants in 1939.
 Many were interned during the Japanese occupation of Singapore in World War II, and a number subsequently emigrated to Australia, England, the United States, and Israel.
 As a result, the community numbered approximately 450 in 1968.
 In 2005, the number reached 300.
 Because of a large Ashkenazi immigration rate to Singapore in recent years, the population is now between 800 and 1,000, mostly foreign Ashkenazi Jews.